DeSantis announces sweeping fixes meant to clean up Florida water woes

 On the campaign trail, DeSantis hammered the powerful sugar industry for wielding too much influence in the state.
 While he remained vague about specific fixes, he firmly positioned himself as anti Big Sugar.

-Thursday’s announcement was praised by environmental groups.
+Thursday’s announcement was praised by environmental groups who often clashed with Scott — he wouldn’t meet with scientists and shrugged off climate impacts.
 Everglades Foundation CEO Eric Eikenberg, who accompanied DeSantis and DEP chief Noah Valenstein on a boat tour before the announcement, called the measures a bold first move by the incoming governor.

+“Here is a governor who is relying on science and as a science-based organization that is what we’ve been yearning for,” he said.

+His decision to appoint a resiliency office also suggests a big pivot from his earlier position.

 Comments